jaspector

 At least 24 hours notice is required for inspections per BIU residential guidelines.

-Typical inspection sequence: Typical BIU sequence: footing, plumbing under slab (when applicable), slab, foundation, rough-in, and final.
+Typical sequence: Typical BIU sequence: footing, plumbing under slab (when applicable), slab, foundation, rough-in, and final.
 Work should not proceed beyond each stage without approval.
 No building may be occupied until all inspections are approved and a certificate of occupancy is issued.

-Do I need a building permit in Greenwood Township, PA?
+01 Do I need a building permit in Greenwood Township, PA?

 Permit triggers follow 34 Pa.
 Code 403.42 under the Pennsylvania UCC.
 A permit is generally required for construction, alteration, repair, removal, change of occupancy, and regulated electrical, gas, mechanical, and plumbing work.

-How do I apply for a building permit in Greenwood Township, PA?
+02 How do I apply for a building permit in Greenwood Township, PA?

-1. Confirm local prerequisites and zoning requirements with Greenwood Township.
+To apply for a building permit in Greenwood Township, PA, follow these steps: 1.
+Confirm local prerequisites and zoning requirements with Greenwood Township.
 2. Download the applicable BIU permit form and review the residential or commercial plan-review guidance on the BIU website.
 3. Prepare the application, plans, site plan, contractor information, workers compensation proof or exemption, and any required outside approvals.
 4. Submit materials to the township or BIU as directed by the form instructions.
 5. BIU reviews the package for Pennsylvania UCC compliance and coordinates any required corrections.
 6. Pay fees, receive the permit, post it on site, and schedule required inspections with BIU using your permit number, 9-1-1 street address, and inspection type.

-How long does it take to get a building permit in Greenwood Township, PA?
+03 How long does it take to get a building permit in Greenwood Township, PA?

-What work is exempt from building permits in Greenwood Township, PA?
+04 What work is exempt from building permits in Greenwood Township, PA?

-How do I schedule a building inspection in Greenwood Township, PA?
+05 How do I schedule a building inspection in Greenwood Township, PA?

-Inspections can be scheduled via: Call BIU to request inspections; have your permit number, 9-1-1 street address, and inspection type ready.
+Once your permit is issued and work reaches an inspection milestone, you can schedule a building inspection in Greenwood Township, PA via: Call BIU to request inspections; have your permit number, 9-1-1 street address, and inspection type ready.
 At least 24 hours notice is required for inspections per BIU residential guidelines..